- Chicken pox usually starts with the symptoms of a cold including a fever and sore throat, then a couple of days later a rash appears.

 - Fever is one way the body fights an illness and may help to shorten the period of an illness so it is not always necessary to treat a fever.

 - If a child is distressed with a fever, you can give them paracetamol or ibuprofen; both medicines relieve pain and reduce fever.

 - Always check the correct dose of a medicine.
 The right dose is based on your child’s weight and so changes as a child grows.
 Telephone your pharmacist if you are unsure of a dose.

 - Write down the name of the medicine, how much you give and at what time.
 This is especially important if more than one person is caring for a child or if one carer takes over from another.

-- A maximum of four doses of paracetamol and ibuprofen can be given in 24 hours (at a frequency of every 4 to 6 hours).
+- A maximum of four doses of paracetamol can be given in 24 hours (at a frequency of every 4 to 6 hours).